Proper 23B (OT 28)

 • Camel and the eye of the needle:

-• Is not about a door in Jerusalem: Is there a door in Jerusalem’s Church of the Holy Sepulcher known as the eye of the needle? yes.
-It was built in the 16th century...clearly not about this passage
+• Is not about a door in Jerusalem: Is there a door in Jerusalem’s Church of the Holy Sepulchre known as the eye of the needle?
+Yes, but not until the 9th century C.E.

 • Is this a typo wherein Jesus meant a rope or cable (kamilos) instead of camel (Kamelos)? possible not not very probable.

 • Could Jesus actually be using hyperbole?
-Yes considering that Jesus does this repeatedly: pluck out your sinful eye, cut off your sinful hand, put a millstone around your next and throw yourself into the sea, etc.
+Yes, considering that Jesus does this repeatedly: pluck out your sinful eye, cut off your sinful hand, put a millstone around your neck and throw yourself into the sea, etc.

 • So what’s the point? relationships and your neighbors matter more than your possessions (see also parable of the sower in Mark 4:18-19)